 So my son went around the neighborhood and asked people if they wanted to order something from the catalogue.
 And to my great surprise, many people did.

 The company split the sales evenly, so if he sold $700 worth of goods in a week, he got to keep $350.
 Not bad money for a 12-year-old.
 Of course, either his dad or I would walk around with him once he ventured off our street.
 We were happy to take the time out of our days in order to give him the chance to earn money.

 When my daughter turned 16, it was time for her to start the high school project I require of my kids before they graduate.
 When she chose to do a personal finance website for teens called TeensGotCents, I had no idea that it would mean I would be working on it as well, or that it would become a full-time business for her.
 I quickly found myself spending several hours a week helping her with the website.
 Not exactly what I had in mind, but now that the site has become a career for her, I consider it one of the best investments of my time that I’ve ever made.

 Fostering an Entrepreneurial Spirit in Your Kids

-Of course, there is a fine balance between helping your child and taking over their entrepreneurial dreams.
-Be sure to let them do as much as possible; only help them on the things they truly need help with.
+Of course, there is a fine balance between helping your children and taking over their entrepreneurial dreams.
+Be sure to let them do as much as possible; help them only with the things they truly need help with.
 It’s not the most convenient road as a parent, but it’s certainly worth it when your kids reap the rewards of their creativity and hard work!

 Sign up now for CentSai's latest.